 In commercial real estate brokerage, prospecting letters are a very powerful source of new business leads and listing opportunities.
 For this reason it is important that you are able to send your prospecting letters at the ‘push of a button’ and in a frequent way.
 Database software will help you do that.

-What is the ideal frequency of sending these letters?
-The answer is about once every 60 days to the separate market segments such as:
+What is the ideal frequency for sending these letters?
+The answer is about once every 30 to 60 days to the separate and specific market segments such as:

 - Property investors

 - Business owners